-- Optimal prophylactic regimens have not been defined for HIV-2-infected pregnant women who do not require treatment for their own health (that is, CD4-cell counts >500 cells/mm3 and no significant clinical disease).
+- Optimal prophylactic regimens have not been defined for HIV-2-infected pregnant women who do not require treatment for their own health (i.e., CD4 cell counts >500 cells/mm3 and no significant clinical disease).
 Experts have recommended the following approaches:

-- A boosted PI-based regimen (two NRTIs plus lopinavir/ritonavir) for prophylaxis, with the drugs stopped postpartum (BIII); or
+- A boosted PI-based regimen (two NRTIs plus ritonavir-boosted lopinavir) for prophylaxis, with the drugs stopped postpartum (BIII); or

 - Zidovudine prophylaxis alone during pregnancy and intrapartum (BIII).